microsoft/opensource-management-portal/docs/api.md

   - SmallLibrariesToolsSamples: the repo meets the corporate standard for small libraries, tools, and samples
   - Migrate: the repo is being migrated from an old public location such as CodePlex or SourceForge
   - Exempt: the repo is exempt from needing an approval type.
 The justification will be required in a separate field.
+  - ExistingReleaseReview: The repo has been issued pre-approval by the business owner.
+The link to the existing devops work item containing that approval is required in ms.approval-url.

 Other fields: